otienosteve/python-p3-patch-delete-request-lab/README.md

-# PATCH DELETE REQUEAT LAB WITH FASTAPI
+# PATCH DELETE REQUEST LAB WITH FASTAPI

 setup
 Fork and clone this repo, then navigate into the cloned folder